Nuclear Posture Review: 2018 NPR

 With Donald Trump's election came a new nuclear posture review headed by Secretary of Defense James Mattis.
 The 2018 NPR maintains the need for a nuclear triad in the US defense strategy.
 There are a variety of options that have been proposed by the 2018 NPR.
 One of the statements made include a need to close a gap in the nuclear arsenal with low-yield nuclear weapons.
 This suggests that the US would consider using nuclear weapons if necessary on a smaller-scale regional conflict rather than all-out nuclear war.
 Other things to note from the 2018 NPR include a need to develop sea-launched cruise missiles (SLCMs) to bolster the SSBN portion of the triad.
 The review also states the US's intention to not ratify the CTBT and rejects the idea of the Treaty on the Prohibition of Nuclear Weapons.
 Despite these recommendations and stances, the 2018 NPR is argued to be similar rather than different from previous NPRs.
 The NPR maintains that nuclear weapons are still meant to serve as a deterrent, which is the goal of these proposed actions to modernize the US nuclear arsenal.

+2022 NPR

+President Joe Biden’s 2022 NPR has been described as similar in tone and content to President Obama’s 2010 NPR, but with some significant adjustments because of developments in Russia and China.
+While it resisted calls to add new warheads or delay retirements, it did not adopt the "sole purpose" policy Biden had favored during his 2020 Presidential campaign.
+Like previous NPRs, it affirmed that the roles of U.S. nuclear weapons are to deter attacks, assure allies and partners, and achieve objectives if deterrence fails.